Taunting: Middle finger

 The finger gesture or "middle finger" is a gesture consisting of a fist with the middle finger extended, optionally extending the thumb as well.
 It is equivalent to the phrase "fuck you" due to its resemblance to the penis.
 It is thousands of years old, being referred to in Ancient Roman literature as the digitus infamis or digitus impudicus.
 Performing this gesture is also referred to as "flipping the bird", which is a combination of slang derived from the 1860s expression "give the big bird" (to hiss at someone like a goose) and the 1960s "up yours" hand gesture.
-In some regions, "flipping the bird" refers to the raising of the middle and index finger with the back of the hand directed at the recipient.
-It can also mean "Victory", which is not to be mistaken for the "Peace" gesture.
-The "Peace" gesture is done with the palm facing the recipient of the gesture.
-In Britain, this is also the case; however, if the palm faces inwards (towards the person doing the "peace" sign), it is an offensive gesture in Britain, though not considered quite as rude as "the middle finger".
+In some regions, "flipping the bird" refers to the V sign instead.